This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 The North Face Venture 2 is the next generation of the older Venture jacket, which was a tried and trusted favorite for many.
 You get all you need in the Venture in terms of function, as well as a long history of happy customers.

 The North Face Venture jacket has been around for a long time, and the Venture 2 is the latest iteration of it.
 It’s been a bestselling rain jacket from North Face for a long time and has even won an award from Backpacker magazine in the past.

 Made from 100% nylon 40D ripstop, the Venture 2 ticks most of the boxes you would want it to in terms of a rain shell jacket.

 It is waterproof and breathable and has the extra feature of pit zips to help ensure good ventilation in and around the chest and torso area.
 The hood is fully adjustable, and while it is not peaked or stiff-brimmed, it does close up well.

 The Venture is lightweight and stows away in its own pocket, of which there are two hand pockets.
-The Venture scores well in terms of price sitting in and around mid-range for a good rain jacket.
+The Venture scores well in terms of price offering good quality for a hiking rain jacket.

 - The Foray is a lightweight 2 layer jacket and utilizes GORE-TEX® with Paclite® product technology

 - Waterproof and breathable, the jacket gives a comfortable fit which offers good mobility